OneBlockPlus/polkadot-hackathon-2024/bangkok/HyperAgile/README.md

 6. Vendor independence.
 No more traditional vendor-locked-in system
 7. Reducing long term cost for Web2 infrastructure maintenance.

-## Existing Solutions and Challenges
+## ⚔️ Existing Solutions and Challenges

 Existing solutions for implementing robotic process automation (RPA) in industries include a variety of software platforms (such as UiPath, Gazebo, and Automation Anywhere), industry-specific solutions (like those from ABB, KUKA, and Fanuc), and integration tools (including ROS, AWS IoT, and Microsoft Azure IoT Hub).
 However, challenges emerge when considering the implementation of Web3 solutions in RPA.
 A significant hurdle is that the Polkadot ecosystem lacks robotics-related development tools to facilitate the integration of blockchain solutions with existing legacy systems, which are often incompatible.

 >  A simple example: while developing a prototype for our demo, we found that no industry-grade robotic simulators offer tools for easily interacting with Polkadot parachains to conduct simulations.

-Although industries can create their own tools or middleware for Web3 integration, this approach can be costly, time-consuming, and resource-intensive.
-We need a solution to bridge the gap between industry robotic automation and the Polkadot ecosystem.
+☹️ Although industries can create their own tools or middleware for Web3 integration, this approach can be costly, time-consuming, and resource-intensive.
+We need a solution to bridge the gap between industry robotic automation (web2 layer) and the Polkadot ecosystem (web3 layer).

-## We launch HyperAgile, focusing on robots (Our Solution)
+## 💪 We launch HyperAgile, focusing on robots (Our Solution)

 We are launching the HyperAgile project as the first middleware-as-a-service (MaaS) provider, assisting industries across various sectors with industrial robotic automation by designing and developing a custom HyperAgile API Hub.
 This hub acts like a bridge, which connects all components in their Robotic Process Automation (RPA) setup architecture to the Polkadot ecosystem.
 The benefit of using a HyperAgile Hub is that all of the important layers in the Web2-based robotic automation systems such as the factory floor (physical hardwares and robotics), IoT connectivity layer, security layer and also control and management layer, able to interact with the blockchain layer component easily (which involve on-chain assets, parachains, accounts, smart contract or any on-chain tooling integration).
 A HyperAgile Hub will now become the common interface for industries to connect all RPA components built by different language, framework, hardware, and communication protocol into a unified Web3 system.
 Below is a high-level architecture overview of a HyperAgile Hub in a industry robotic setup: